serbrio/mooc_csb_2025/Project_I/REPORT.md

 # FLAW 4:
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L89 (Line 89 in views.py)
+https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L88 (Line 88 in views.py)

 **Insecure design** \
 Password recovery workflow includes "questions and answers", which can not be trusted as evidence of identity because more than one person can know the answers.

-User can [recover](screenshots/flaw-4-before-1.png) his password by providing [username](screenshots/flaw-4-before-2.png) and [secret answer](screenshots/flaw-4-before-3.png), and therefore submitting the [password change](screenshots/flaw-4-before-4.png) form, which resets the user's password.
+User can [recover](screenshots/flaw-4-before-1.png) his password by providing [username](screenshots/flaw-4-before-2.png) and a matching [secret answer](screenshots/flaw-4-before-3.png), and therefore submitting the [password change](screenshots/flaw-4-before-4.png) form, which resets the user's password.
 (The "question and answer" pair has been saved during user registration).

 ## Fix
 Get rid of the "questions and answers" logic completely. \
 Views: \
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L90 (Line 90 in views.py) \
+https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L89 (Line 89 in views.py) \
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L14 (Line 14 in views.py) \
+https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L13 (Line 13 in views.py) \
 Forms: \
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/forms.py#L34 (Line 34 in forms.py) \
+https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/forms.py#L35 (Line 35 in forms.py) \
 Urls: \
 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/urls.py#L15 (Line 15 in web_sms/urls.py)

 And optionally, get rid of useless "questions and answers", i.e. ***secret_question*** and ***secret_answer*** in user registration procedure: in models.py, forms.py, and views.py.
 Not to mention the useless ***secret_question.html*** template.
-(All listed above optional things do not fix Flaw 4 and are rather cosmetical, that is why, to not overload the code, the commented-out fix is not provided for them.)
+(All listed optional things do not fix Flaw 4 and are rather cosmetical, that is why, to not overload the code, the fix is not provided for them.)

 Instead, use secure password recovery workflow.
 For example, default django password management workflow (password_reset views, forms and urls).

-To do so, include the provided URLconf in django.contrib.auth.url in your own URLconf: \
+To do so, include the provided URLconf in django.contrib.auth.url in application's URLconf: \
 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/mysite/urls.py#L27 (Line 27 in mysite/urls.py)

-For convenience, instead of original login template we use the fixed one: \
+For convenience, instead of original login template, use the fixed one: \
 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/templates/web_sms/login_fix_flaw_4.html#L15 (Line 15 in templates/web_sms/login_fix_flaw_4.html)

 Finally, to let django send you a one-time use link for password reset, set up sending emails: \